 2. Optimize Your Keyword Strategy

 You need to create a list of relevant and effective keywords for your ad campaign at the planning stage itself.
 Put yourself in the shoes of your target audience and create a list of keywords that they might use.
-Make sure that you collect low-cost, yet highly relevant and high-performing long-tail keywords for your PPC strategy.
+Make sure that you collect lower-cost, yet highly relevant and high-performing, long-tail keywords for your PPC campaigns.

-Don’t forget to review the cost of underperforming keywords and remove them from your list.
+Don’t forget to review the cost of under-performing keywords and remove them from your list.
 By doing this exercise, you will get highly relevant keywords that will help you earn a high-quality score and further optimize your PPC strategy.
-This, in turn, will help your ad to gain more visibility in Google Ad rankings.
+This, in turn, will help your ad to gain more visibility in Google Ads rankings.

-Don’t overstuff the keywords in your ad and keep your keyword list to a maximum of 15.
+Don’t overstuff the keywords in your ad and keep your keyword list to a maximum of 15 per ad group.
 Make sure you write relevant copy and meta descriptions that carefully implement these keywords.
 This will help your ads perform better since the audience will find your copy helpful.